We’ve all found ourselves admiring somebody’s flawless, glowing complexion – perhaps we’ve even felt a pang of jealousy!

 Applying moisturiser is a vital aspect of skincare and something you should do daily, as it’s necessary to replenish the moisture and natural oils that are lost from your skin throughout the day.

 If your skin type is closer to oily than normal, thick emollient products can clog your pores and make your skin look greasy.
 Instead, go for the lightweight formulas with non-comedogenic ingredients such as glycerin and hyaluronic acid.
+In addition, if you do have a skin condition like eczema, it is important to use an eczema cream for the most effective results.

 Whilst most care should be taken when moisturising the sensitive skin on our faces, don’t forget that you have skin all over!
 Pay special attention to your neck and chest as the skin in these areas is frequently damaged by exposure to the sun.